Situations of Google Drive Not Syncing Windows 10

 “Google Drive WILL NOT LOAD!!
 See attached screenshot.
 Just keeps spinning and never loads.”

 It seems that it due to the new Google Drive is not compatible with the new Win10 operating system.
-Changes to one part is fine, but changes to both parts will probably cause problems.
+Changes to one part are fine, but changes to both parts will probably cause problems.
 They have no time to fit each other.

-More detailed causes maybe something goes wrong while installing or updating; Google Drive is recognized as malware/spyware or something evil to the OS by Windows Firewall or antivirus software; or Google Drive just gets conflicted with Microsoft OneDrive for Microsoft does not want other’s kids to play at its playground.
+More detailed causes maybe something goes wrong while installing or updating; Google Drive is recognized as malware/spyware or something evil to the OS by Windows Firewall or antivirus software, or Google Drive just gets conflicted with Microsoft OneDrive for Microsoft does not want other’s kids to play at its playground.

 I have searched through the Internet and gathered workarounds provided by some Google Drive users which have helped some of them to solve their google drive doesn't sync on Windows 10 problems.
 The following are the most applicable ones.

 There may be something corrupted in your Windows Registry.
-It is recommended to uninstall the current unworkable Google Drive from your computer completely with a third party uninstaller like Cclean.
+It is recommended to uninstall the current unworkable Google Drive from your computer completely with a third-party uninstaller like Cclean.

 Eliminate anything and everything to do with Google Drive from your device, googledrivesync.exe, gsync.exe, etc. Try to cheek through registry directories to delete all files related to Google Drive.
 Delete ALL the leftover files even in Recycle Bin.
 Whatever, just delete everything you can come up with related to Google, maybe even Chrome.

 Thus, you can have a clean reinstallation of Google Drive.
 You can choose to install the version you just get rid of; you can install the very latest version for it may have solved the Google Drive not Syncing Windows 10 problem; you can just install the older version from which you upgraded to the useless version; or, you may try this old version provided by a user and tested well by a great of many users.